 But in Russian you can skip the “congratulations” part, and just say “with arrival”.

 Verdict: This is a formal and informal way to greet someone.
 You can say this as a foreigner.
 Though you likely won’t have too many opportunities for this.

 This is similar to the previous с приездом, only specifically used for when someone arrives by plane.
 Literally it means “with your arrival by plane”.

-Verdict: you can say this as a foreigner.
+Verdict: You can say this hello in Russian as a foreigner.

 Old way of saying hello in Russian – приветствую Вас

 An old fashioned way of saying hi.
-If you look carefully, you can see that the word for “hi”, is hidden inside the big word приветствую.
+If you look carefully, you can see that the Russian greeting for “hi”, is hidden inside the big word приветствую.
 That’s because this is a verb, and the sentence literally means:

 I am greeting you.

 Verdict: don’t say this.
 It’s too much of an old formal greeting.
 You would get weird looks.
 Even Russians barely say this anymore.

 My admiration (in old movies) – моё почтение